Unless you’re new around here, you’ve likely noticed that I treat life management (including budgeting) a little different than most.

 Use a sticky note to write out anything you need to know while you’re out.
 You can put the sticky note on your car dash so you see it.
-This is usually things like return books to the library and pick up milk, etc.
+This is usually things like return books to the library, return purchases and pick up milk, etc.

 Now, I want to warn you that I know where you might go wrong here.